openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

 # Recipes

-A recipe represents a group of search and refactoring operations that can be applied to an [abstract syntax tree](abstract-syntax-trees.md).
+A recipe represents a group of search and refactoring operations that can be applied to a [Lossless Semantic Tree](/concepts-and-explanations/lossless-semantic-trees.md).
 A recipe can represent a single, stand-alone operation or be linked together with other recipes to accomplish a larger goal such as a framework migration.

 OpenRewrite provides a managed environment for discovering, instantiating and configuring recipes.
-To implement a search or refactoring operation, a recipe delegates to a [visitor](visitors.md) which handles the AST traversal and manipulation.
+To implement a search or refactoring operation, a recipe delegates to a [visitor](visitors.md) which handles the LST traversal and manipulation.

 ## Imperative Recipes